snowcoders/react-popover/readme.md

 # Change log

+- 1.2.0
+  - Added an isOpen prop to support a controlled component
 - 1.1.4
   - Reduced javascript output from ~20k to ~10k by moving to webpack
   - Enabled resize listener for React 15